Date Published: July 16, 2025

 The Future of AI Consulting for Small Businesses

 In the future, the AI consulting business will have less to do with creating AI from the ground up and more to do with adapting, integrating, and fine-tuning it.
+This shift mirrors the broader AI trends shaping the future of business, as off-the-shelf foundation models and agentic systems push small companies toward integration over invention.
 You can also expect consultants to guide businesses in adopting explainable AI, combining AI with technologies such as IoT or 5G, and developing ethical frameworks for automating processes and data use.

 Innovation in Artificial Intelligence and data science continues to progress into cybersecurity, hyper-personalization, predictive analytics, and other areas, such as accessibility, 5G, and health and wellness.
 However, consultants will play a vital role in ensuring small businesses can effectively compete without draining their resources, let alone improving them.